The ultimate guide on how to outsource manufacturing

 The short video below, even though it demonizes outsource manufacturing, gives a very nice breakdown of the risks one could face:

-If you’re an artisan struggling to keep up with orders all by yourself, you’re probably screaming at this article, “This doesn’t apply to me, it only concerns large scale corporations!”
+If you’re a manufacturer struggling to keep up with orders all by yourself, you’re probably screaming at this article, “This doesn’t apply to me, it only concerns large-scale corporations.”

-For example, let’s say you’re looking to outsource jewelry manufacturing because you’re a designer, but don’t have the capabilities of producing your products.
+For example, let’s say you’re looking to outsource jewelry manufacturing because you’re a designer but don’t have the capabilities to produce your products.

-Katana, using the above example of an artist using outsource jewelry manufacturing to create their product, allows the designer and the manufacturer to see the status of delivery of materials or the status of production, offering a clear channel of communication and a way to handle project management with ease.
+Manufacturing businesses that take advantage of outsourcing manufacturing turn to software, like Katana, to manage the complexity of running your business via this workflow.
+Using the above example of an artist using outsource jewelry manufacturing to create their product, Katana allows the designer and the manufacturer to see the status of delivery of materials or the status of production, offering a clear channel of communication and a way to handle project management with ease.

-Katana allows a product-making business to track the status of manufacturing orders at multiple locations and track the inventory levels at different warehouses.
+Katana allows a manufacturing business to track the status of manufacturing orders at multiple locations and track the inventory levels at different warehouses.

-Let’s take an example.
 You sell silver and gold jewelry via your US-based Shopify store.
-You are a passionate jewelry artisan and have various designs ready to be brought to life.
+You are a passionate jewelry artisan with various designs ready to be brought to life.
 You outsource manufacturing to two local partners.

 When logged into Katana, go into “Settings” and open “Locations”.

-Here, you can add and manage all your sales and manufacturing locations.
-Considering our example, you’ll have one main warehouse which is your Shopify store in Pennsylvania, Harrisburg, one manufacturing location in Virginia, Richmond, and another manufacturing location in New Jersey, Trenton.
+With Katana, you can add and manage all your sales and manufacturing locations.
+Considering our example, you’ll have one main warehouse, which is your Shopify store in Pennsylvania, one manufacturing location in Virginia, and another manufacturing location in New Jersey.

 Not only can you track your inventory at different manufacturing locations, Katana automatically takes available finished products or raw materials and allocates them to orders.

-These real-time updates of your inventory movements and production operations gives you complete control of your outsource manufacturing from one easy to understand, visual dashboard.
+These real-time updates of your inventory movements and production operations give you complete control of your outsource manufacturing from one easy-to-understand visual platform.

-Katana, like managing manufacturing operations at different locations, allows you to manage various sales channels and separate your inventory levels for different sale locations.
+Like managing manufacturing operations at different locations, Katana allows you to manage various sales channels and separate your inventory levels for different sale locations.

-FYI: Katana is also able to integrate with your accounting software such as QuickBooks, meaning you can centralize your entire business to one dashboard.
+Katana can also integrate with your accounting software, such as QuickBooks Online, meaning you can centralize your entire business to one platform.

-Outsource manufacturing is certainly a smart tactic to implement, especially if you follow Dr. Hart-Smith’s advice and find a manufacturing scheduling software that can support a business that uses outsource manufacturing like Katana.
+Outsource manufacturing is certainly a smart tactic to implement, especially if you follow Dr. Hart-Smith’s advice and find a production scheduling software that can support a business that uses outsourced manufacturing like Katana.